Yohe-Am/issue-1-client-js/dev-doc.md

 ### Features

 - [x] auth service client
-- [ ] user service client
+- [x] user service client
-- [ ] post service client
+- [x] post service client
 - [ ] channel service client
-- [ ] comment service client
+- [x] comment service client
+- [x] feed service client
-- [ ] feed service client
+- [ ] release service client
+- [x] search service client

 ## dev-log

 ### JS-DOM and it's fetch API implementation

-It turns out, JSDOM's fetch API doesn't support wildcard header matching on the CORS headers.
+It turns out, JS-DOM's fetch API  expects CORS headers to be present on all responses, not just the one for the OPTIONS pre-flight request.
 What's more, it freaks out (some times) if there's a white space character on the Bearer token.
-It also expects CORS headers to be persent on all responses, not just the one for the OPTIONS pre-flight request.
 Lord knows what else's broken.

 Some links: